ConnorForan/PauseScreenCompletionMarksAPI/README.md

 PauseScreenCompletionMarksAPI:AddModMarksCallback("UNIQUE_MOD_NAME", FunctionThatReturnsYourCustomMarks)
 ```

+Technically, this method would allow for animated marks... but I will not actively encourage such a thing.

 #### *2. One Sprite with specific Animations and/or Frames for each mark*

 Alternatively, if you want to be more efficient and use a single sprite/anm2 for all your marks (recommended) you can instead pass a set of tables that specify a specific animation & frame to render from a shared sprite: